nicoboyce/nicoboycedotcom/now.md

 title: What's happening now?
 ---

+# What's happening now?

+What is this about?
+Well there's a [blog post](https://nicoboyce.com/blog/) explaining but basically this is a little page I will keep updated with news from me.
+Do please feel free to get in touch if you are inspired to chat with me about any of these things!

 *This is a now page as defined [here](https://nownownow.com/about) which exists to explain what I'm up to lately.
 If you are reading this and have your own now page I'd be interested to see how you do it!*

 # Things I am creating